ClydeDz/Bashell/README.md

 # Bashell
 Bashell is a browser-based terminal window with a difference.
 Bashell is a browser-based terminal window that accepts a wide range of predefined commands from the user as an input and produces the output in the window itself.
 Bashell runs entirely on JavaScript.
+Web Url: [www.bashell.azurewebsites.net](http://bashell.azurewebsites.net/).

 ## To get started